drhsqlite/pikchr/doc/differences.md

 ## Support for C and C++ style comments

-Pikchr continues to support Bourne-shell style "#" comments.
+Pikchr continues to support Bourne shell style “`#`” comments: a `#` character and all following characters until end-of-line.

-(That is to say, a comment is a "#" character and all following characters until end-of-line.)
-Pikchr further recognizes C and C++ style comments:  "//" to end of line and "/\*...\*/".
+As an extension to PIC, Pikchr also recognizes
+C and C++ style comments:  “`//`” to end of line and block comments beginning with “`/*`”, extending through “`*/`”, irrespective of any intervening newlines.

+*Example:*

+        box "Hello,"            # say “hi”
+        box "world!"            // complete the thought
+        box "Hello," "world!!"  /* You may also break the lines, like this. */

-## Variable names can start with "`$`" or "`@`"
+## Variable names can start with "`$`" or "`@`" sigils

-There are many built-in variable names and keywords in the PIC and Pikchr languages.
-To help reduce the chance of a collision between an application-defined variable and a built-in variable name or keyword, Pikchr allows application-defined variable names to begin with "`$`" or "`@`".
+There are many built-in variable names and keywords in the PIC and Pikchr languages, all of which currently begin with lowercase letters.
+To reduce the chance of a collision between an application-defined variable and a built-in variable name or keyword, Pikchr allows application-defined variable names to begin with "`$`" or "`@`".
+Pikchr does not now — nor will it ever — pre-define variables with such sigils, other than documented cases such as the positional macro parameters `$1`, `$2`, etc.

+We recommend that you use such sigils on your own variables to ensure that they will never collide with variables a future version of Pikchr may define.

 ## New assignment operators for variables